pyxis3-ai/pyxis-arch/README.md

 ## Founder

 **[Omar Abdrabo](https://github.com/oabdrabo)**, Senior Solutions Engineer at Seldon Technologies (vLLM and LLM inference).
 Previously Industry Specialist Solutions Architect at AWS UK for Semiconductors & Manufacturing (AI/ML workloads on Inferentia, Trainium, SageMaker, and Bedrock), then Dell EMC and IBM.
-Author of the canonical AWS Knowledge Center guide on decoupling Amazon RDS from Elastic Beanstalk, with the companion video on AWS's [official YouTube channel](https://www.youtube.com/watch?v=vfIdLuhKTs8) referenced as *"Watch Omar's video to learn more"* since May 2020.
+Author of the AWS Knowledge Center reference guide on decoupling Amazon RDS from Elastic Beanstalk, with the companion video on AWS's [official YouTube channel](https://www.youtube.com/watch?v=vfIdLuhKTs8) referenced as *"Watch Omar's video to learn more"* since May 2020.

 [github.com/oabdrabo](https://github.com/oabdrabo)
 [pyxis3.ai](https://pyxis3.ai)